kishuni/speedfuns/undertale/pacifist.md

 > Hit the hand attacks.
 These are the fast ones.
 Ideally you can skip 5 of these.

 > Hang around the upper left corner for the other fire vortex attacks.
+(Avoid them so you can get hands.)

 > Getting to `2 HP` will force Toriel to not attack you.
 This is your 6th possible skip in the fight.